strawstack/Swol/README.md

 # SWOL

-A simple lauguage for getting the gains you deserve in Advent of Code built on top of a stack machine implemented in WebAssembly (WAT).
+A simple lauguage for getting you the gains you deserve in Advent of Code built on top of a stack machine implemented in WebAssembly (WAT).

 # Images